Our2020View/Our2020View.github.io/miscmods.md

 <img src="/assets/web20Amp12.jpg"/>

-And then ran it into the new recepacle where it was hooked up to the botom plug:
+And then ran it into the new receptacle where it was hooked up to the botom plug:

 <img src="/assets/web20Amp15.jpg"/>